Stories of Love

-Some of my favorite stories involve time periods where guards protected castles and all they stood for with fierce loyalty.
+Some of my favorite stories (e.g., Lord of the Rings, Chronicles of Narnia, Throne of Glass) have settings where guards protected castles and all they stood for with fierce loyalty.
 The stories include bravery and courage.
 They show strength that goes well beyond what seems possible.
 Most importantly, these qualities are wrapped in love shown as compassion toward others.

 Picture a guard in armor with this sense of duty as you read some of Paul’s closing words in 1 Corinthians.
 The terms used here are military words, and making that connection gives a better depth of understanding about how to live for Christ.